c0m4r/paranoya/README.md

 However, to be able to scan anything outside docker you have to mount a volume pointing to a specific directory.
 Change docker-compose.yml accordingly.

-There are also [other examples](/docker) available of Docker setup, based on diffrent Linux distros.
+There are also [other examples](/docker) available of Docker setup, based on different Linux distros.

 #### Chroot